-Notable plants consist of the member of the genus Rafflesia in the Hotspot.
+Notable plants consist of a member of the genus Rafflesia in the Hotspot.
 Also, there are rare species of Southeast Asia Rhino species found in the hotspot.

 Western Ghats Biodiversity Hotspot

-The Western Ghats are also known as the Sahyadri hills that are formed by the Malabar Plains and mountain ranges running parallel to India’s western coast, about 30 to 50 kilometres inland.
+The Western Ghats are also known as the Sahyadri hills that are formed by the Malabar Plains and mountain ranges running parallel to India’s western coast, about 30 to 50 kilometers inland.